dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-exchange-online-with-microsoft-intune.md

 If a conditional access policy is not met, the user is presented with one of the following messages when they log in:

 - If the device is not enrolled with [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)], or is not registered in Azure Active Directory, a message is displayed with instructions about how to install the company portal app, enroll the device, and activate email.
-This process also associates the device’s Exchange ActiveSync ID with the device record in Azure Active Directory.
+This process also associates the device’s Exchange ActiveSync ID with the record in Azure Active Directory.

--   If the device is not compliant, a message is displayed that directs the user to the [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] Company Portal website, or the Company Portal  app where they can find information about the problem and how to remediate it.
+-   If the device is evaluate as not compliant with the compliance policy rules, the end user is directed to the [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] Company Portal website, or the Company Portal  app where they can find information about the problem and how to remediate it.

-The diagram below illustrated the flow is used by conditional access policies for Exchange Online to evaluate whether to allow or block devices.
+The diagram below illustrates the flow used by conditional access policies for Exchange Online.

 ![](../media/ConditionalAccess8-1.png)

 ## Support for mobile devices
-You can restrict access to Exchange Online email from **Outlook** and other **apps that use modern authentication** on iOS and Android devices.
+You can restrict access to Exchange Online email from **Outlook** and other **apps that use modern authentication**:-

 - Android 4.0 and later, Samsung Knox Standard 4.0 and later
 - iOS 7.1 and later
 - Windows Phone 8.1 and later

- **Modern authentication** brings Active Directory Authentication Library (ADAL)-based sign in to Office clients.
+ **Modern authentication** brings Active Directory Authentication Library (ADAL)-based sign in to Microsoft Office clients.

 > -   The ADAL based authentication enables Office clients to engage in browser-based authentication (also known as passive authentication).
 To authenticate, the user is directed to a sign-in web page.
-> -   This new sign-in method enables conditional access that requires **device compliance**, and additionally,**multi-factor authentication**.
+This new sign-in method enables better security like **multi-factor authentication**, and **certificate-based authentication**
->
-> This [article](https://blogs.office.com/2014/11/12/office-2013-updated-authentication-enabling-multi-factor-authentication-saml-identity-providers/) has more detailed information on how modern authentication works.
+> This [article](https://support.office.com/en-US/article/How-modern-authentication-works-for-Office-2013-and-Office-2016-client-apps-e4c45989-4b1a-462e-a81b-2a13191cf517) has more detailed information on how modern authentication works.

 You can restrict access to Exchange email from the built-in **Exchange ActiveSync email client** on the following platforms: